 1 Introduction

 1.1 Problem

 There are many situations in our lives where we may be wearing gloves.
-This includes warm gloves for cold weather or safety gloves for activities such as construction, gardening, woodworking, and preparing or serving food in restaurants.
+Activities such as construction, gardening, woodworking, and serving food require gloves.
+We also wear gloves when it's cold outside.
 Since gloves are often bulky, wearing them makes it difficult for people to be able to control the music playback on their headphones and accept/decline calls.
-It's hard to press buttons on your headphones or pull out your phone and enter touchscreen commands with gloves on.
+It's hard to press buttons on your headphones, take your phone out of your pocket, or enter touchscreen commands with gloves on.
 Thus, people have to take their gloves off if they want to control their music playback and accept/decline calls.
 This is very inconvenient.

 1.2 Solution

 We will create a system of technological gloves that can be used to fix this problem.
-The gloves will be able to connect via bluetooth to your phone and allow you to control your music settings and accept/reject calls.
-The music settings it will control are volume up/down, play/pause, and next/previous track.
+The gloves will be able to connect via bluetooth to a user's phone and allow the user to control their music settings and accept/reject calls.
+The music settings the gloves will control are volume up/down, play/pause, and next/previous track.
 This will be possible through the use of flex sensors mounted on all five fingers and an IMU sensor that will be mounted on the hand.
 The IMU sensor will allow us to capture movement and changes in orientation at the wrist joint.
-The microcontroller will combine this sensor data into useful bluetooth commands, allowing the user to control their music/phone without having to remove their gloves.
+The microcontroller will transform this sensor data into useful bluetooth commands, allowing the user to control their music/phone without having to remove their gloves.

-1.4 High-Level Requirements List In order to solve the problem in its entirety, we have three quantitative characteristics of our ideal system that will accomplish our goals: 1.4.1 Correctly Identify Predetermined gestures From Sensor Readings.
-We need to be able to detect when the user provides input that matches any one of the seven predetermined gestures based on the sensor readings from the flex sensors and IMU sensor.
+1.4 High-Level Requirements List In order to solve the problem in its entirety, we have three quantitative characteristics of a system that will accomplish our goals: 1.4.1 Correctly Identify Predetermined gestures From Sensor Readings We need to be able to detect when the user provides input that matches any one of the seven predetermined gestures based on the sensor readings from the flex sensors and IMU sensor.
 In order to detect this, we will need to train a neural network model that identifies the correct command based on the gesture.
-We also want to be able to limit as many false positive gestures as possible, to prevent the user from providing unintended commands to the phone.
+We also want to limit the false positive gestures to prevent the user from giving unintended commands to the phone.
 This requirement will require us to create a neural network model with substantial training data.
-1.4.2 Correctly Convert Predetermined Gestures into Correlated Bluetooth Commands Once we detect that one of the seven predetermined gestures is, we will need to provide the correct bluetooth command to control the phone.
+1.4.2 Correctly Convert Predetermined Gestures into Correlated Bluetooth Commands Once the gloves detect one of the seven predetermined gestures, they must provide the correct bluetooth command to the phone.
 The particular bluetooth protocol we will be using is the HFP protocol to accept and reject phone calls.
-To control music playback we will use the AVRCP protocol.
+To control music playback, we will use the AVRCP protocol.
 The goal of this requirement is to correctly use these protocols to send the specified command to the phone based on the gestures obtained from the previous requirement.
 We will know if the correct bluetooth command is sent based on the change we see on the phone.